Academic Scholarship Program

 A student's base scholarship level is determined by the high school record and ACT/SAT scores.
 This program simply gives students the opportunity to add to that base.
 NOTE: Scholarship Day performance can only increase (and never decrease) the amount of a scholarship award.

-Initial scholarship levels are determined at the time of application review and admission decisions, with final levels to be determined by early March--after the conclusion of Scholarship Days, and in time for need-based financial aid packaging to begin.
-Any new academic information submitted after the initial level is determined can potentially increase the starting offer (e.g., new ACT/SAT scores, new grades), but the Scholarship Days program is best way to enhance your award, with typical enhancement amounts between $500-1,500.
+Initial scholarship levels are determined at the time of application review and admission decisions, with final levels to be determined at the conclusion of Scholarship Days, and in time for need-based financial aid packaging.
+Any new academic information submitted after the initial level is determined can potentially increase the starting offer (e.g., new ACT/SAT scores, new grades), but the Scholarship Days program is best way to enhance your award, with typical enhancement amounts ranging from $500 to $1,500.

-Outstanding students pursuing a degree in any area of study within our Science Division may apply and interview for a Science Division/COFS (STEM) Scholarship of $500-3,000 per year.
-Students demonstrating outstanding aptitude in art, digital media design, music, theatre, broadcasting, journalism, or speech may apply for performance scholarships in those areas.
-Annual performance awards typically range from $500-2,000 in music and from $500-1,500 in the other areas.
-Selection is made by the respective departments, and performance awards require an audition, interview, or portfolio review with faculty.
+Outstanding students pursuing a degree in any area of study within our Science Division may apply for a Science Division Scholarship of $500-2,000 per year.
+Students demonstrating outstanding aptitude in art, digital media design, music, theatre, broadcasting, journalism, or forensics (speech and debate) may apply for performance scholarships in those areas.
+Annual performance awards typically range from $500 to $2,000 in music and from $500 to $1,500 in the other areas.
+Selection is made by faculty in those departments, and is based on an audition, interview, or portfolio review.
 (More information and downloadable forms.)